 Will my marriage from my home country be recognized in the United States?

 If your marriage in your home country was recognized under the law in that place then it should be valid for U.S. immigration purposes.
 Exclusions may be made if one spouse was underage, married do another person at the time or closely related by blood.
 The State Department’s Reciprocity Tables provide info on the availability of marriage certificates by country.
 If the table shows that marriage records are available in the country your marriage took place then you will be required to submit those documents as evidence to USCIS.
 Information is also available in the reciprocity tables about whether religious ceremonies are recognized.
-In the event that your marriage is not recognized, you may need to have another marriage ceremony in the U.S. Contact our office to learn more about marriage-based green cards!
+In the event that your marriage is not recognized, you may need to have another marriage ceremony in the U.S. Get started with VisaNation and learn more about marriage-based green cards!